mikljohansson/spring-distributed-async/README.md

 # Deployment

 You should use the same Docker image or Springboot jar to deploy the workers, scheduler and your app server.
-This to ensures that all the class names, method names and message definitions are always the same.
+This ensures that all the class names, method names and message definitions are always the same.

+You'll need

+* An (optionally auto-scaling) pool of worker processes/containers
+* A single scheduler process/container
+* Your regular app/rest/.. containers that sends messages to the workers
+* An SQS message queue with a dead-letter queue attached
+* A S3 bucket to spill large messages to (SQS supports a max of 256Kb messages)
+* An AWS access key and secret access key

+Put configuration into either .property resource files or environment variables.
+For example the AWS credentials should not go into .properties files or source control, AWS Secrets Manager can help here.
+Remember the Twelve-Factor App mantras.

 ## Workers
 Deploy 1..n containers to act as the workers which processes message and performs the actual work.
 This pool of workers could for example be an ECS Fargate service that auto-scales based on the current queue depth.

 See application-worker.properties for how to configure these instances.

 ## Scheduler
 Deploy 1 container to act as the scheduler.
 There should only be 1 scheduler container running at a time or you'd